PreMiD/Localization/id/dev/presence/iframe.md

 ---
-title: Kelas iFrame
+title: iFrame Class
 description:
 published: true
-date: 2020-01-19T23:42:33.008Z
+date: 2020-02-12T22:29:19.605Z
 tags:
 ---

-# Kelas iFrame
+# iFrame Class
 > The iframe system with PreMiD is problematic and can have unexpected behavior, use with caution.
 >
 > {.is-danger}

-## Perkenalan
+## Introduction

-Dalam beberapa skenario, presence Anda mungkin perlu mengakses elemen di dalam `iframes`.
+In some scenarios, your presence may need to access elements inside of `iframes`.

-Kode yang Anda tulis di dalam file `iframe.ts` Anda akan disuntikkan ke setiap iframe pada halaman.
+The code that you write inside of your `iframe.ts` file gets injected into every iframe on the page.

 Like presences, `iframes` have their own classes designed to automatically update data.